pvanvelsen/SubscriptoSite/src/content/terms.md

 - **Material Color Utilities** - Apache License 2.0
 - **Coil3** - Apache License 2.0

-Full license texts and attributions are available in the App's open source repository.

 ### 7.3 Trademarks

 "Subscriptin" and any associated logos are trademarks or registered trademarks of Subscriptin.
 You may not use these trademarks without our prior written permission.